lmammino/loige.co/content/posts/2015-10-25_gulp-and-ftp-update-a-website-on-the-fly/index.md

  * Usage: `FTP_USER=someuser FTP_PWD=somepwd gulp ftp-deploy-watch`
  */
 gulp.task('ftp-deploy-watch', function() {

-    var conn = getFtpConnection();
+  var conn = getFtpConnection()

-    gulp.watch(localFilesGlob)
-    .on('change', function(event) {
+  gulp.watch(localFilesGlob).on('change', function(event) {
+    console.log(
-      console.log('Changes detected!
-Uploading file "' + event.path + '", ' + event.type);
+      'Changes detected!
+Uploading file "' + event.path + '", ' + event.type
+    )

+    return gulp
-      return gulp.src( [event.path], { base: '.', buffer: false } )
+      .src([event.path], { base: '.', buffer: false })
-        .pipe( conn.newer( remoteFolder ) ) // only upload newer files
+      .pipe(conn.newer(remoteFolder)) // only upload newer files
-        .pipe( conn.dest( remoteFolder ) )
-      ;
-    });
-});
+      .pipe(conn.dest(remoteFolder))
+  })
+})
 ```

 The Gulp script is very simple and pretty self-descriptive, but let's try to have a look at it in greater detail.

 After importing our modules, we have a series of configuration variables.
 The ones you have to set are `host`, `port`, `localFilesGlob` and `remoteFolder`.

 - `host` is the hostname or the IP address of your FTP server (e.g. `myserver.com` or `123.124.125.126`)
 - `port` is the port where your FTP server is listening (generally it's the default: `21`)
 - `localFilesGlob` is an array containing one or more [glob](https://www.npmjs.com/package/glob) expressions.
 These expressions are used to determine which files from your local copy should be watched and deployed into the server.
 The default option is very "open", it will copy all the files in your project folder.
 Most of the time it's better to be more specific so, be sure to build your own custom array of glob to avoid copying unnecessary or sensible data.
 - `remoteFolder` is the folder in your remote server that contains the whole project (where the new files will be copied).

 As you probably noticed we also have the `username` and `password` variables mapped to an environment variable.
 Is generally a good idea to not write passwords in configuration files, especially if you are going to publish this file somewhere.
 With this approach we can also share the same gulpfile with other people in the team and allow everyone to use their personal credentials.